 No Limit Credit Cards Explained

-When you have a credit card with no preset spending limit, each purchase is evaluated on a case-by-case basis for approval.
+You may have heard of no-limit credit cards and wondered how they work.
+What are referred to as no-limit cards typically mean that there is not a preset spending limit, as you find with most cards.
+Rather, your limits may fluctuate over time, and each purchase is evaluated on a case-by-case basis for approval.
 As long as you are using the card responsibly and regularly paying down your balance, you shouldn’t have any problems with purchases being declined.

 Do No-Limit Credit Cards Exist?